jjb1990/AutomateTheBoringStuff/README.md

 # AutomateTheBoringStuff Book Projects
-A collection of code I write for each project.
+A collection of code I write for each project in the book.